-I have lived with chronic migraines since childhood and do everything in my power to put a positive spin on my condition: my mantra is a variation of “everything is a blessing in disguise,” which was the inspiration behind the name “The Migraine Mantras.”
+I currently live with chronic migraine disease (which I’ve had since childhood), episodic cluster headaches, rheumatoid arthritis, dysautonomia, bipolar disorder, and anxiety/panic disorder.
+I do everything in my power to put a positive spin on my conditions: my mantra is a variation of “everything is a blessing in disguise,” which was the inspiration behind the name “The Migraine Mantras.”
 The word “mantra” comes from the Sanskrit meaning “a sacred message or text.”
 I believe everyone has a mantra that resonates within them and can help them get through tough times.

-My intention for this blog is to spread awareness of migraine disorders and help erase the stigma attached to migraineurs, mental illness, and other chronic and invisible illness patients with a mindful approach.
+My intention for MM is to spread awareness of migraine and headache disorders and help erase the stigma attached to migraineurs, mental illness, and other chronic and invisible illness patients with a mindful approach.
 I enjoy writing about my experiences as well as communicating with and advocating for those with chronic or invisible illnesses.
-I aim to use this platform to inspire hope, encouragement, optimism, love, mindfulness, and to provide information on research and natural treatments.
+I aim to use this platform to inspire hope, encouragement, optimism, love, mindfulness, and to provide information on research and treatments.

 By day, I work (thankfully with many accommodations) as a marketing, advertising, and media professional.
-I also love to freelance write, edit, and design on the side.
-To add to all that, one of my greatest pleasures is to volunteer for the non-profit, Chronic Migraine Awareness, Inc. where I’ve forged wonderful friendships.
-CMA is an organization that strives to spread awareness, empowerment, and education in the chronic migraine community and beyond.
-I also am a contributor to the Spoonie Community on Instagram, where I document my day-to-day life living with chronic illness.
+I also freelance write, edit, and design on the side.
+Writing has been my passion for as long as I could pick up a pen to do so.
+To add to all that, I also enjoy volunteering with the non-profit, Chronic Migraine Awareness, Inc. CMA is an organization that strives to spread awareness, empowerment, and education in the chronic migraine community and beyond.
+I am a contributor to the Spoonie Community on Instagram as well, where I document my day-to-day life–the good and the bad–living with chronic illness.
 You can follow me here.

-Additionally, my own spiritual path has been an inspiration to me as I worked to create The Migraine Mantras, and one of the central values is to highlight the beauty in the journey of living with chronic and invisible illnesses.
+Additionally, my spiritual path has been an inspiration to me as I worked to create The Migraine Mantras.
+One of the central values, for me, is to highlight the beauty in the journey of living with pain, whether physical or mental.
 My struggles have become my foundation for strengthening my connection with my body, mind, and spirit.
-Meditation, mindfulness, and Pranic yoga are all huge coping mechanisms for me, as well as spending time in nature.
-Holistically, acupuncture and physical therapy have both given me immense relief.
+Meditation, mindfulness practices, and pranayama yoga are all huge coping mechanisms for me, as well as spending time in nature.
+Holistically, treatments like acupuncture, physical therapy, and medical massage have all given me immense relief.